 Here are a few ways you can do this.

 (a) Use the best SEO trends to rank on the Search Engine Results Pages (SERPs).

-Creating longer content, performing relevant keyword research, including good image alt-texts, linking to other pages on your site, etc. In a nutshell, look up the best SEO practices you’ve not implemented and use them on your website.
+Creating longer content, performing relevant keyword research, including good image alt-texts, linking to other pages on your site, etc. Look up the best SEO practices you’ve not implemented and use them on your website.

 (b) If your post answers a specific question, list the points you’ve covered in numbered form or a list format.

 For example, a search for “best essential oil for first aid” yields a variety of essential oils from a blog that are arranged in list form.
 In this particular case, the author chose to use bullet points to list the oils, and this caught the attention of the search bots.

 (c) Optimize your content according to the SEO trends.

 Google looks for specific information to create a snippet answer.
-Help Google figure out your content by optimizing your title, header, sub-headers, and copy.
+Help Google figure out your content by optimizing your title, header, sub-header, and copy.

 (d) Increase your website’s authority.
 Google will not feature an answer snippet from a website with a low E-A-T. (I’ll talk about E-A-T later on in the article)